Business Email Inquiries: To Whom It May Concern?

 So, what should you do if it’s not a good idea to use THIMC?
 A little due diligence.

 If you cannot find a name to address, a simple “Hello” will stand a better chance of your email being read.
-However, it’s probably not worth sending if it isn’t worth your time to customize your message to that recipient.
+However, it’s probably not worth sending if it isn’t worth your time to customize your message to that particular recipient.

 So, don’t mistake being overly automated or impersonal to the point of being disregarded.
 There is no reason to use a non-greeting like To Whom It May Concern that screams, “I don’t know who you are, and I don’t care.
 But I have a bridge I like to sell ya…”